__________________________________________________________________

 and restore righteous rule.
 God accepts responsibility for all that went wrong.

 God accepts responsibility to put all things right.
-That is why he came to
+That is why he came to earth,

-as the man Jesus, to redeem and restore earthly humanity.
-From the foundation
+as the man Jesus to redeem and restore earthly humanity.
+God chose himself as

 ...
 He was destined before the foundation of the world…